Sunday, December 29, 2019

 The Cocteau Twins are not technically a returning artist, but only because their track from last time (“Sea, Swallow Me”) was a collaboration with Harold Budd.
 For this volume, I thought it high time we have a proper, solo4 effort from the Cocteaus.
 “How to Bring a Blush to the Snow” is another beautiful piece off Victorialand5 which provides that amazing, dreamy sound that the Cocteaus are so well-deservedly known for, as well as a touch of a dark reminder that they started out as a goth band.
 Angels of Venice we’ve not seen before on this mix, but of course we’ve seen them plenty: mainly on Numeric Driftwoodevery volume so far, in fact—but also on Penumbral Phosphorescence and even Fulminant Cadenza.
 “The Sins of Salome,” from their second album, has a bit of Middle Eastern flair (as the name implies), but mainly its wordless vocals and sombre cello carry us, relaxed and untroubled, into our closing track.
 Likewise, Télépopmusik has so far been relegated to Smokelit Flashback—specifically volumes IV and Vwhere their downtempo trip-hop fits in perfectly.
 But “Swamp” is something a bit different: not quite creepy, but not quite not creepy either, the science-fiction background noises and the lonely jazz saxophone backed by strings in the foreground combine to make something more downbeat and ethereal than their usual fare.

 Many of the new faces here result from an exploration I did looking for neoclassical bands I had not yet discovered.
 Mira Calix, for instance, I was assured (by the Internet) was neoclassical, but I’m not sure I buy it.
 South African born, London bred, Calix is mostly electronica of the decidedly weird variety, though she does have a tendency to mix in classical instrumentation.
 “Schmyk” is a minimalist piano piece with some concurrent synth noodling and not as much discordancy as she seems to be prone to from my limited experience with her thus far.
 Opener “Somnolence” is from Swedish dark neoclassical band Arcana.
-They remind me quite a bit of Dark Sanctuary, the French dark neoclassical band we first heard on volume II.6 For a while, this volume just opened with “How to Bring a Blush to the Snow,” but eventually I decided it needed a short intro piece, and “Somnolence” is jsut too awesome to pass up.
+They remind me quite a bit of Dark Sanctuary, the French dark neoclassical band we first heard on volume II.6 For a while, this volume just opened with “How to Bring a Blush to the Snow,” but eventually I decided it needed a short intro piece, and “Somnolence” is just too awesome to pass up.
 I don’t like all of Arcana’s output,7 but this track is great: quiet, just slightly menacing, and building up to something.
 Here I pay that off with the Cocteaus, which I think is a better choice than whatever Arcana used on their album.
 Finally, Ludovico Einaudi is an Italian pianist whose spare “Solo” (from Nightbook) is the perfect closer for this set of late-fall-inspired contemplative tunes.

 As for the new ambient artists, the collaboration bewteen Deborah Martin and J. Arif Verner is actually one I’ve had for a while now, but I think I must have forgotten about it and only recently rediscovered it.
 It’s pretty amazing, if not particularly genre-transcending, and “Vicis Pro Vicis” is one of the most spare and ethereal pieces on an album where spare and ethereal are the words of the day.
 Whereas Esther Garcia, who I originally found on Jamendo with one of those sets I like to refer to as “soundtrack portfolios,” is harder to pigeonhole.
 Like all such albums, her Incidental Fussion is very eclectic, with no two tracks really sounding alike, but the delicate, airy beauty of “Air Elements” is the one that seemed perfect for this mix.